 UNE’s Applied Nutrition program is offered 100% online, with no campus visits required.
-A 36-credit hour program, the master’s degree offers a generalist track as well as three options for areas of specialization: Business, Social Media, & Entrepreneurship; Obesity and Health Promotion; and Nutrition and Disease Prevention.
+A 36-credit hour program, the master’s degree offers a generalist track as well as three options for areas of specialization: Obesity and Health Promotion; Sustainable Nutrition; and Nutrition and Disease Prevention.
 The program does not lead to Registered Dietician (R.D.) verification.

 “The Bureau of Labor predicts that employment in the field of nutrition is expected to grow 21% over the next five years,” Dodge states.
 “This is above the average growth rate.
 We know there are a number of professionals looking for nutrition-focused advanced degrees, including those who already hold R.D. certification but do not have a master’s and those that do not wish to obtain certification but still want an advanced degree and rigorous education in the field of Applied Nutrition to support and further their personal and professional goals.
 This program is intended to fill that gap.”

-The UNE Online Master of Science in Applied Nutrition is accepting applications for the Fall 2016 term.
-The application deadline for the program is August 1, 2016.
-To learn more, visit the UNE Online website at online.une.edu/applied-nutrition or email an enrollment counselor at firstname.lastname@example.org.
+The UNE Online Master of Science in Applied Nutrition is accepting applications now.
+To learn more, visit the UNE Online website at online.une.edu/applied-nutrition or email an enrollment counselor at email@example.com.